pixelstorm/coding_guidelines_custom_builds/README.md

 # Best Practices and Coding Standards for custom builds

-1. Develop using php 7.3 or 7.4
+1. Develop using php 7.4
 1. Use our [ git flow proceedure ](https://github.com/pixelstorm/git-flow)
 1. Use [ Underscores ](https://underscores.me/) as the starter theme or if using timber https://github.com/timber/starter-theme. or if using webpack https://github.com/carrieforde/_s-with-webpack
 1. Do what you have to do to Remain DRY - unless you feel its adding too much complication for too little gain.
 1. Use svgs for icons and logos where posible.
-1. Develop locally deploy to a NOFOLLOW staging url.
+3. Develop locally deploy to a NOFOLLOW staging url.
-1. Develop with define('wp_debug', true);
+4. Develop with define('wp_debug', true);
-1. All text to be wrapped in either p, li or h1 to h3 tag. dont use divs to wrap text. use div for layout.
+5. All text to be wrapped in either p, li or h1 to h3 tag. dont use divs to wrap text. use div for layout.
-1. Build a hardcoded, fully responsive html templates with html / scss / twig / php first before implementing advanced custom fields and dynamic data functionality.
+6. Build a hardcoded, fully responsive html templates with html / scss / twig / php first before implementing advanced custom fields and dynamic data functionality.
-1. Use Advanced Custom fields, Gutenberg & Hookturn plugins to build custom content areas and fields
+7. Use Advanced Custom fields, Gutenberg & Hookturn plugins to build custom content areas and fields
-1. Create an acf-json folder on your theme directory and keep changes to the acf field json under version control https://www.advancedcustomfields.com/resources/local-json/ https://www.awesomeacf.com/how-to-avoid-conflicts-when-using-the-acf-local-json-feature/
+8. Create an acf-json folder on your theme directory and keep changes to the acf field json under version control https://www.advancedcustomfields.com/resources/local-json/ https://www.awesomeacf.com/how-to-avoid-conflicts-when-using-the-acf-local-json-feature/
 1. Hide the custom fields option on the production site https://www.awesomeacf.com/snippets/hide-the-acf-admin-menu-item-on-selected-sites/